Chapter 1:

 Bikes carrying various necessities from passengers to cargo crates past the two bronze statues of Vietnam’s founding sisters graced the avenue: one bore a cross, the other a lotus.

-“OK So, why are you dressed like a Japanese Office Lady?
+“OK So, what's with the get up?
 I thought Lunch dates were supposed to be more casual."

 “Because I am a Junior Executive for Saito Vietnam, and this is my lunch break.”